 Now this is fun!
 It’s not quite what I imagined it to be and I thought that you had to be able to scuba to do this but almost all the cage diving adventures I’ve seen (and the one I’ve done) don’t require more than a snorkel.
 Do it – the adrenaline rush is insane.

-This is a photo of cage diving in Hawaii.
-Sadly my USB of photos from my cage dive in Capetown never worked again. 🙁
+Sadly my USB of photos from my cage dive in Capetown got corrupted and never worked again. 🙁

 Shark Cage Dives In South Africa

 31. Eat a local delicacy that turns your stomach